Adjunct Bios J-L

 Danielle is a third year PhD student at New York University, pursuing a doctorate in social work with a focus in pediatric palliative care.
 Prior, Danielle was a pediatric palliative care social worker on the Comfort and Palliative Care Team at Children’s Hospital Los Angeles where she served as a clinical social worker and bereavement coordinator, facilitating bereavement support groups for both parents and siblings.
 Danielle is a graduate of the Harvard Interprofessional Palliative Care Fellowship, specializing in pediatric palliative care and earned her MSW from Indiana University.
 Danielle is passionate about bereavement support for siblings and families, communication around medical decision-making and staff support/moral distress.

-Billye J. Jones, LCSW is an experienced clinician, supervisor, field instructor, administrator, program developer, and relationship builder.
+Billye J. Jones, LCSW is an experienced clinician, supervisor, practicum instructor, administrator, program developer, and relationship builder.
 Billye incorporates her passion of child sexual abuse treatment, prevention and developing trauma informed programs in her multiple roles.
 She has performed extensive work with sexually abused children and adults as well as sexually reactive and aggressive youth.

 In addition, Billye has trained therapists, students, parents, teachers, child welfare staff, attorneys, social workers and many others about issues relating to child sexual abuse.
 She was involved in all activities related to child sexual abuse prevention, which included panels, newspaper, radio, and television and even appeared in a documentary.